microsoft/dotnet/releases/net471/KnownIssues/510901-BCL Apps targeting .NET-4.6.1 that use .NET Standard libraries might be broken when running on .NET 4.7.1.md

-f# Applications targeting .NET 4.6.1 that use .NET Standard libraries might be broken when running on .NET 4.7.1
+# Applications targeting .NET 4.6.1 that use .NET Standard libraries might be broken when running on .NET 4.7.1

 ## Symptoms